 They say you can't put a price on happiness - but if we had all the money in the world to spend on our hi-fi set up, we reckon we'd be pretty content.

 We decided to do a little bit of detective work to find the most expensive speakers ever made - and we've been blown away by some of the price tags.
-Most of the items on this list would be beyond the reach of most customers, but there's no harm in ogling some gigantic shiny speakers with crazy tech inside them.
+The majority of the items on this list would be beyond the reach of most customers, but there's no harm in ogling some gigantic shiny speakers with crazy tech inside them.

 Indulgent?
 Perhaps.
 Extravagant?
 No doubt.
 Expensive?
 You bet.
 So here's what we found in ascending order of outlay...

-CAT MBX Powered Speakers – £295,000
+CAT MBX Powered Speakers – $500,000

-Backes & Muller BM 100 – £295,000
+Backes & Muller BM 100 – $550,000

-Moon Audio Signature Titan II – £306,000
+Moon Audio Signature Titan II – $550,000

 With a listed retail price of $520,000 a pair, the Signature Titan II is a limited edition speaker described by Moon Audio as the first in a series of "ultra-limited edition functional acoustic art works".
 Each pair has been signed by the designer, and its limited-edition tag is not to be taken lightly: one pair reportedly went for $2m.

-Wisdom Audio Infinite Wisdom Grande – £412,000
+Wisdom Audio Infinite Wisdom Grande – $700,000

-Wilson Audio WAMM Master Chronosonic – £700,000
+Wilson Audio WAMM Master Chronosonic – $850,000

 WAMM stands for Wilson Audio Modular Monitor and yes, you've guessed it, these Master Chronosonics are multi-module loudspeakers.
 Each module's time alignment can be adjusted in five-microsecond increments.
 Align the drivers correctly to the listening position, contends Wilson Audio, and the result is far more lifelike sound.

-Transmission Audio Ultimate – £1.2m
+Transmission Audio Ultimate – $2m

-A complete pair with amplifiers isn't exactly a snip at $2m, with plenty of components going into a full stereo two-channel set-up: four Dipole Subwoofers, each containing 10 pcs of 15in Ultra Class elements; two Dipole Woofers (one per channel), each containing 24pcs of Ultra low distortion; 8in Wide band woofers; four Dipole MF/HF ribbon panels (two per channel), each containing 14m of 2in wide ribbons; and two Dipole HF Super ribbon panels (one per channel), each containing 2m of 1in ribbons.
+A complete pair with amplifiers isn't exactly a snip at $2m, with plenty of components going into a full stereo two-channel set-up: four Dipole Subwoofers, each containing 10 pcs of 38cm Ultra Class elements; two Dipole Woofers (one per channel), each containing 24pcs of Ultra low distortion; 20cm Wide band woofers; four Dipole MF/HF ribbon panels (two per channel), each containing 14m of 5cm wide ribbons; and two Dipole HF Super ribbon panels (one per channel), each containing 2m of 2.5cm ribbons.

-Hart Audio D&W Aural Pleasure – £5m
+Hart Audio D&W Aural Pleasure – $5m

-Rub your eyes as much as you wish, but that won't change the fact the price you see for this pair of stunning speakers is a cool £5m.
+Rub your eyes as much as you wish, but that won't change the fact the price you see for this pair of stunning speakers is a cool $5m.
 If we owned them, we'd almost be scared to use the speakers for their intended purpose out of fear that we might do some damage.